snitkin/Final-Robotics-Project/README.md

 # Challenges

+## Relay
+- One of the main challanges with the second part of the relay was trying to incorporate new components that we havent worked with before.
+One of the desired obstacles was trying to get the robot to go up a ramp.
+We found that when we tried to teleop the robot up the ramp it wouldnt be feasible unless the robot was coming in at an angle while maintaining an accelerating velocity.
+Once it did make it up the ramp due to the friction difference the robot would often make it our of the sides.
+As a result we decided to resort to simpler relay activities like droping the baton in the basket.
+## Pass the Baton
+-
 ## Orinetation

 Our map was flipped in RVIZ, and thinking about how to calculate anlges from multiple coordinate planes was incredibly confusing and took more time than anticipated.